yogurt-foundation/yogurt-css-documentation/src/getting-started-filters.md

 ## [Invert](/filter-invert/)

 Utility inverts the color samples in the element.
+[Find out more about the usage](/filter-invert/).

 <y class="m-2 mx-auto flex bg-charcoal-100 rounded-lg">
   <y class="p-5 max-w-sm">